ProtoTest/ProtoTest.Nightshade/README.md

 	- retry - The number of times to retry a failed test.
 Will retry all contained scripts in sequential order.
 ####Script - A .script file to be executed against a specific host.
 Assumed to live in the SuiteName\\Scripts\\ScriptName.script location.
 	- scriptName - the name of the script file.
 Just the name, not the full path, and should not include .script extension.
 	- host - The host to execute the test on.
-Can be an IP address or a device name (if connected over usb)
+Can be an IP address or a device name (if connected over usb)   host="10.10.1.99" or host="TC55 (4e8f191b)"
 	- timeout - The maximum test duration time.
 After this many minutes the test will automatically stop and fail.

 ## Technical information

-Nightshade is built using MbUnit 3.4, and is designed to be executed using a GUI called Gallio Icarus 3.4.
+- Nightshade is built using MbUnit 3.4, and is designed to be executed using a GUI called Gallio Icarus 3.4.
 MbUnit.dll is included in the Gallio 3.4 bundle which can be downloaded from http://www.gallio.org.
 The Nightshade runner works just like a unit test.
 The C# code is built into a .dll (library) file.
 The tests can be executed using Galio Icarus (GUI) or Echo (Command).
 Using a unit testing framework like MbUnit means that all of the functionality is already built, we just have to execute it in the right way.
 For instance, the report is formatted by Gallio, all we have to do is write to it.
-Nightshade uses an XML config file to specify all run-time values, such as which scripts to execute, the path to the suite, test timeouts, etc.
+- Nightshade uses an XML config file to specify all run-time values, such as which scripts to execute, the path to the suite, test timeouts, etc.
-Nightshade uses MbUnit's DynamicTestFactory attribute to generate tests at run-time.
+- Nightshade uses MbUnit's DynamicTestFactory attribute to generate tests at run-time.
 The DynamicTestFactory is a function that builds tests dynamically.
 Normally with a unit testing framework you have to define one function per test case.
 With the Factory, we can build one function, have it parse the XML file, and build the tests dynamically.
 This lets us define which tests we want to run without having to recompile.
 In addition, each Test can have multiple actions assosicated with it, and the test case will automatically keep track of how many of those actions ran, and how many passed or failed.
-Nightshade executes Eggplant commands using Eggplant Drive.
+- Nightshade executes Eggplant commands using Eggplant Drive.
 Once eggplant is installed on a computer, you can start drive via a command prompt.
 Drive exposes an XmlRpc service that allows us to tell it what commands to execute.
 You can call the service from a client and tell it to execute a variety of commands.
 Nightshade basically sends XmlRpc commands to that service to tell it to run a specific script against a specific host.
 Full details of eggplant drive can be found here : http://docs.testplant.com/?q=content/eggplant-drive
-Eggplant Drive is started using a batch file included with the Suite.
+- Eggplant Drive is started using a batch file included with the Suite.
 If eggplant is not installed to the default directory, that batch file needs to be updated with the correct path.

 ## Code overview
 There are 5 .cs files.
 Each should be commented with more details.